Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 6.md

 ```

 file is opened during intialization

 Q. When is it closed?

 Ans.
-We will look into it 5 weeks from now approximately
-closed when the filestream variable goes out of scope, that means the function is done in this case.
+We will look into it 5 weeks from now approximately.
+It is closed when the filestream variable goes out of scope, that means the function is done in this case.

 C++ parameters for appending are available and other properties